tdrwenski/aws-tutorial/README.md

 # SOCI indexer for docker images
 SOCI (Seekable OCI) enables lazy loading of container images on AWS Fargate, allowing containers to start without waiting for the entire image to download.
 This can reduce startup times by 50-70% for large images.
+This requires the image to be in the ECR.

 ## Deploy the SOCI Index Builder
 Deploy the official AWS SOCI Index Builder CloudFormation stack, which will automatically detect ECR pushes and create indices for matching images (currently only matching on raja image)